Vatican obelisk: History

-Moving of the obelisk - the left hand side shows the Obelisk topped by the globe, as it stood next to Old St. Peter's Basilica, whilst the right hand side shows the Obelisk after its relocation, with the cross atop it.
+Moving of the obelisk - the left hand side shows the Obelisk topped by the globe, as it stood next to Old St. Peter's Basilica, the right hand side shows the Obelisk after its relocation, with the cross atop it.

-Having stood in the same location in Rome since c.40 AD, it was moved almost 800 feet at the behest of Pope Sixtus V in a single day on September 10, 1586.
+Having stood in the same location in Rome since c.40 AD, it was moved 260 meters at the behest of Pope Sixtus V in a single day on September 10, 1586.
 The work was carried out under the direction of the architect Domenico Fontana who required thirteen months of preparatory work, 800 men, 160 horses and 45 winches to carry out the work.
-It was the first of Rome's obelisks to be raised in modern times.
-In the uplift operations there was a famous cry of a certain sailor Benedetto Bresca: Acqua alle funi ("Water on the ropes!"), in order to avoid the breakage of the ropes that were about to give in under the great weight of the obelisk.
+It was the first of Rome's ancient obelisks to be moved in modern times.
+During the move, there was a famous cry by sailor Benedetto Bresca: Acqua alle funi ("Water on the ropes!"), in order to avoid breaking the ropes that were about to give in under the great weight of the obelisk.

 The idea of moving the obelisk was first raised by Pope Nicholas V. Sixtus V's relocation was considered to be a symbolic act, illustrating the triumph of Christianity over Paganism.
 Following the successful relocation, Fontana was commissioned to move three smaller obelisks in Rome.

 A detailed account of the relocation was published in Della transportatione dell'obelisco Vaticano e delle fabriche di Sisto V (Rome, 1590).
 The astronomer Ignazio Danti is known to have assisted Fontana in this work.

 According to a popular medieval legend, the ancient bronze globe that crowned the obelisk was believed to contain the ashes of Julius Caesar or Trajan.
 On the occasion of the obelisk's relocation, the globe was presented to the city by Sixtus V. It was placed first on the Marforio fountain, then in 1692 on the balustrade of the Piazza del Campidoglio.
 In 1848 it was brought into the Palazzo dei Conservatori.

-The granting of a perpetual indulgence of ten years and as many quarantines to those who, in front of the obelisk, venerate the cross of Christ by reciting Lord's Prayer and Hail Mary, made it assumed that Sixtus V had placed in the great bronze cross placed on the obelisk a particle of the True Cross on September 26, 1586, albeit during a later restoration of the cross, no relic was found.
+The granting of a perpetual indulgence of ten years and as many quarantines to those who, in front of the obelisk, venerate the cross of Christ by reciting Lord's Prayer and Hail Mary, made it assumed that Sixtus V had placed in the great bronze cross installed on the obelisk a piece of the True Cross on September 26, 1586, albeit during a later restoration of the cross, no relic was found.